YasAsgari/Mosaic-benchmark/README.md

 # Dependencies

-RDyn is written in Python and requires the following package to run:
+Mosaic is written in Python and requires the following package to run:
 - python>=3.8
 - Pandas
 - tqdm